Union Headquarters monuments > 5th Corps > 1st Division

-The monument to the Second Brigade, First Division of the Fifth Army Corps is south of Gettysburg on DeTrobriand Avenue.
-(Tour map: Sickles Ave. at the Rose Woods or DeTrobriand Avenue – the Wheatfield)
+The monument to the 2nd Brigade, 1st Division of the 5th Corps is south of Gettysburg on DeTrobriand Avenue.
+(Sickles Ave. at the Rose Woods tour map or DeTrobriand Avenue – the Wheatfield tour map)

 From the monument

 62d Pennsylvania Infantry

 July 2.
 After 2 P. M. moved from the Baltimore Pike near Rock Creek with the Division left in front to support of Third Corps line.
 Third Brigade was detached to occupy Little Round Top and the Brigade crossed Plum Run followed by First Brigade and went into position on the edge of woods west of the Wheatfield facing partly towards the Rose House First Brigade on the right.
 Brig.
 Gen. Kershaw’s Brigade supported by Brig.
 Gen. Semmes’ Brigade having attacked this position and First Brigade having retired the Brigade retired across the Wheatfield Road and formed on the north side of the woods facing the road when by order of Brig.
 Gen. J. Barnes the Brigade advanced to the support of First Division Second Corps and engaged Brig.
 Gen. Anderson’s Brigade at the stone wall at the south end of the Wheatfield but the supports on the right having given away the Brigade was attacked on the right and rear and it retired under a heavy fire to a line north of Little Round Top and there remained until the close of the battle.